awslabs/threat-composer/docs/DEVELOPMENT.md

 ### Formatting

-The TypeScript packages run eslint with `--fix`, so `pnpm eslint` also applies Prettier formatting.
+The TypeScript packages under `packages/` run eslint with `--fix`, so `pnpm eslint` also applies Prettier formatting.
+The e2e ESLint target is check-only.
 For the Python package:

 ```bash
 pnpm nx run threat-composer-ai:lint:fix